gocasters/rankr/doc/development-guideline.md

 ### 1. Webhook (receives repository events)     2-3-6
 ### 2. Realtime     1-5
 ### 3. LeaderboardScoring (Update contributor score)        2-4
-### 4. LeaderboardStats (Serves Leaderboard statistics to clients)      3-5
+### 4. LeaderboardStat (Serves Leaderboard statistics to clients)      3-5

 #### Communication with LeaderboardScoring

-The **LeaderboardStats** service depends on **LeaderboardScoring** for refined contribution data (scores, events, and normalized repository activities).
+The **LeaderboardStat** service depends on **LeaderboardScoring** for refined contribution data (scores, events, and normalized repository activities).
 There are two supported communication models depending on the stage of the system:
 ---

 **Guideline:**
 - For now, adopt **Option 3 (shared DB, read-only replica)** for speed and simplicity.
-- Plan migration toward **Option 1 (event-driven, independent DB)** once Stats grows in complexity, or when schema evolution between services becomes a bottleneck.
+- Plan migration toward **Option 1 (event-driven, independent DB)** once LeaderboardStat grows in complexity, or when schema evolution between services becomes a bottleneck.

 ### 5. Contributor/User (Profile/ Project Scores)       9-4-3-8
 ### 6. TaskManagement (Managing Tasks based on repo issues/PRs)     1-